wp-plugins/formidable/readme.txt

 3. Form builder.

 == Changelog ==
+= 1.0.06 =
+* Added option to rename submit button
+* Added option to customize success message
+* Moved default form values from pro to free version
+* Added option to clear default text when field is clicked

 = 1.0.05 =
 * Added loading indicator to required star and when field is added by dragging
 * Added confirmation before field is deleted